 • Requesting a quote from the site (doesn’t require a call).

-• Viewing credit balances, prior orders and delivering information.
+• Viewing credit balances, prior orders, and shipping information.

-• Paying invoices online (requires ERP integration and some customisation but is common).
+• Paying invoices online (requires ERP integration and some customization but is common).

 Global brands are redefining the customer experience with Magento Commerce Cloud.

-CakeSupplies serves audiences in 40 countries, allocating fewer resources to content-development efforts with a unified solution that can trigger the right catalogue offers to various audiences demanding relevant content.
+CakeSupplies serves audiences in 40 countries, allocating fewer resources to content-development efforts with a unified solution that can trigger the right catalog offers to various audiences demanding relevant content.